huangli712/ZenDocs/docs/src/intro/codes.md

 !!! todo

     The above list might be incomplete.
-If your software is missed, please let me know (huangli at caep.cn).
+If your codes/software are missed, please let me know (huangli at caep.cn).
 I will fix it.